publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 [Pub.
 L. 101–239, title VI, § 6213(f)][/us/pl/101/239/s6213/f], Dec.
 19, 1989, [103 Stat.
 2251][/us/stat/103/2251], provided that:

-> “The Secretary of Health and Human Services shall not deny certification of a facility as a rural health clinic under section 1861(aa)(2) of the Social Security Act \[subsec. (aa)(2) of this section\] if the facility is located on an island and would otherwise be qualified to be certified as such a facility but for the requirement that the services of a physician assistant or nurse practitioner be provided in the facility.”
+> “The Secretary of Health and Human Services shall not deny certification of a facility as a rural health clinic under section 1861(aa)(2) of the Social Security Act \[[42 U.S.C.
+1395x(aa)(2)][/us/usc/t42/s1395x/aa/2]\] if the facility is located on an island and would otherwise be qualified to be certified as such a facility but for the requirement that the services of a physician assistant or nurse practitioner be provided in the facility.”

  __Continued Use of Home Health Wage Index in Effect Prior to__  __July 1, 1989__  __, Until After__  __July 1, 1991__

 [Pub.
 L. 101–239, title VI, § 6222][/us/pl/101/239/s6222], Dec.
 19, 1989, [103 Stat.
 2256][/us/stat/103/2256], provided that:

-> “Notwithstanding the requirement of section 1861(v)(1)(L)(iii) of the Social Security Act \[subsec. (v)(1)(L)(iii) of this section\], the Secretary of Health and Human Services shall, in determining the limits of reasonable costs under title XVIII of the Social Security Act \[this subchapter\] with respect to services furnished by home health agencies, continue to utilize the wage index that was in effect for cost reporting periods beginning before July 1, 1989, until cost reporting periods beginning on or after July 1, 1991.”
+> “Notwithstanding the requirement of section 1861(v)(1)(L)(iii) of the Social Security Act \[[42 U.S.C.
+1395x(v)(1)(L)(iii)][/us/usc/t42/s1395x/v/1/L/iii]\], the Secretary of Health and Human Services shall, in determining the limits of reasonable costs under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] with respect to services furnished by home health agencies, continue to utilize the wage index that was in effect for cost reporting periods beginning before July 1, 1989, until cost reporting periods beginning on or after July 1, 1991.”

  __Payment for Medical Escort or Medical Attendant on Commercial Airliner Allowed__